 Singapore is a wonderful city, but it experiences frequent rainfall, often accompanied by afternoon thunderstorms year round.
 The tropical climate is especially wet during monsoon seasons.
 But if you’re looking for something to do on a rainy day that doesn’t cost money…you’ve come to the right place.
 Excellently, there are a few fun free indoor activities to enjoy on a rainy day in Singapore.
 From cosy libraries to free indoor playgrounds for kids, and engaging free exhibitions…these ideas won’t dampen your plans when it rains.
-Here are the top eight free indoor things to do on a rainy day in Singapore.
+Here are the top 14 free indoor things to do on a rainy day in Singapore.

-1. Uncover WWII history for free
+3. Uncover WWII history for free

 A relatively unknown free thing to do in Singapore for permanent residents is exploring the Former Ford Factory.
 Located in Bukit Timah, the museum is the place where British Army forces surrendered to Imperial Japanese Army on February 15, 1942 after the Battle of Singapore.
 History buffs can learn all about World War II covered from the rain.
 Certainly, one of the best free indoor activities in Singapore.